PEZ/rn-rf-shadow/README.md

 To run the app in browser using expo-web (react-native-web), press `w` in the same terminal after expo devtools is started.
 This should open the app automatically on your browser after the web version is built.
 If it does not open automatically, open http://localhost:19006/ manually on your browser.

-Note that you can also run the following instead of `yarn start` to run the app in browser:
+Note that you can also run the following instead of `npm start` to run the app in browser:
    ```
    # same as expo start --web
-   $ yarn web
+   $ npm run web

    # or

    # same as expo start --web-only
-   $ yarn web-only
+   $ npm run web-only
    ```
 Then use your editor of choice to hook up the REPL and such.